 Unlike what some people believe, substance abuse isn’t a sign of a moral failing or lack of willpower.
 In many cases, people aren’t aware that they have a problem, especially when they’re abusing a legal and socially acceptable substance like alcohol.
-Or, they may overuse prescription medications, but don’t realize that they are developing a tolerance to it.
+Or, they may overuse prescription medications, but don’t realize they are developing a tolerance.
 People may abuse substances for a variety of reasons.
 Sometimes, it’s simply what they’ve grown up with because of family members, or they experimented at a young age and got used to it.
 Adults may abuse substances to cope with trauma or painful memories.
 However, substance abuse doesn’t help in the long term and can make stress worse.
 So, how does stress relate to substance abuse?

 How Substance Abuse Affects Your Life